 In April 2018, we entered into an amended and restated revolving bank facility, which we refer to as our bank debt or our bank credit facility, which is secured by substantially all of our assets and has a maturity date of April 13, 2023.
 The bank credit facility provides for a maximum facility amount of \$4.0 billion and an initial borrowing base of \$3.0 billion.
 The bank credit facility provides for a borrowing base subject to redeterminations and for event-driven unscheduled redeterminations.
-Our current bank group is composed of twenty-six financial institutions, with no one bank holding more than 7.0% of the total facility.
+Our current bank group is composed of twenty-six financial institutions, with no one bank holding more than 8.3% of the total facility.
 The borrowing base may be increased or decreased based on our request and sufficient proved reserves, as determined by the bank group.
 The commitment amount may be increased to the borrowing base, subject to payment of a mutually acceptable commitment fee to those banks agreeing to participate in the facility increase.
-Borrowings under the bank facility can either be at the alternate base rate ("ABR," as defined in the bank credit agreement) plus a spread ranging from 0.25% to 1.25% or at the LIBOR Rate (as defined in the bank credit agreement) plus a spread ranging from 1.25% to 2.25%.
+Borrowings under the bank facility can either be at the alternate base rate ("ABR," as defined in the bank credit agreement) plus a spread ranging from 0.75% to 1.75% or at the LIBOR Rate (as defined in the bank credit agreement) plus a spread ranging from 1.75% to 2.75%.
 The applicable spread is dependent upon borrowings relative to the borrowing base.
-We may elect, from time to time, to convert all or any part of our LIBOR loans to ABR loans or to convert all or any part of our ABR loans to LIBOR loans.
-The weighted average interest rate was 2.6% for the year ended December 31, 2020 compared to 3.8% for the year ended December 31, 2019 and 3.7% for the year ended December 31, 2018.
+We may elect, from time to time, to convert all or any part of our LIBOR loans to ABR loans or to convert all or any part of our ABR loans.
+The weighted average interest rate was 2.1% for the year ended December 31, 2021 compared to 2.6% for the year ended December 31, 2020 and 3.8% for the year ended December 31, 2019.
 A commitment fee is paid on the undrawn balance based on an annual rate of 0.30% to 0.375%.
-At December 31, 2020, the commitment fee was 0.3%, the interest rate margin was 2.0% on our LIBOR loans and 1.0% on our ABR loans.
+At December 31, 2021, the commitment fee was 0.3%, the interest rate margin was 1.75% on our LIBOR loans and 0.75% on our ABR loans.

-On December 31, 2020, bank commitments totaled \$2.4 billion and the outstanding balance under our bank credit facility was \$702.0 million, before deducting debt issuance costs.
-Additionally, we had \$334.6 million of undrawn letters of credit leaving \$1.4 billion of committed borrowing capacity available under the facility.
-As part of our redetermination completed in September 2020, our borrowing base was reaffirmed for \$3.0 billion and our bank commitment was also reaffirmed at \$2.4 billion.
-As part of our redetermination completed in March 2020, we agreed to return to a semi-annual borrowing base redetermination, an increase in the applicable margin of 50 basis points on drawn facility balances and an increase to the letter of credit sublimit.
-As of February 19, 2021, we have sufficient available borrowing capacity under our credit facility to satisfy any requests for additional collateral our transportation counterparties may request in the event of a credit rating downgrade.
+On December 31, 2021, bank commitments totaled \$2.4 billion and we had no outstanding borrowings under our bank credit facility.
+Additionally, we had \$338.0 million of undrawn letters of credit leaving \$2.1 billion of committed borrowing capacity available under the facility.
+As part of our redetermination completed in September 2021, our borrowing base was reaffirmed for \$3.0 billion and our bank commitment was also reaffirmed at \$2.4 billion.
+As of February 18, 2022, we have sufficient available borrowing capacity under our credit facility to satisfy any requests for additional collateral our transportation counterparties may request in the event of a credit rating downgrade.